stephenwf/yesterdays-lambeth-today/_notes/process.md

 On the original panels the modern (colour) images were cropped to approximate the archive image.
 My image services are bulk-generated from the original images, not the crop, so I need to crop _at the IIIF level_ using a `SpecificResource` body rather than a direct `Image`.

-I don't think I can do this in the Manifest Editor, but I can do it by hand as a Specific Resource.
-I modified tow of the Canvases in this Manifest (by hand) to achieve this.
+I don't think I can do this in the Manifest Editor (can I?), but I can do it by hand as a `SpecificResource`.
+I modified two of the Canvases in this Manifest (by hand) to achieve this.

-The SpecificResource works on Canvas 8 (compare the Canvas view with its thumbnail which is still the original image aspect ratio).
+The SpecificResource works fine on Canvas 8 (compare the Canvas view with its thumbnail which is still the original image aspect ratio).
 But exactly the same approach does **not** work on Canvas 12.
 I can't see that I've done anything different - you can see both in Theseus and the Delft view that it remains uncropped.
 (Possibly I have done something stupid that I will eventually spot).

 ## Manifest Editor pain points